Frequently Asked Questions about Service Dogs

 *In Co, False representation of a Service Animal is a Class 3 misdemeanor.

-Guardian Service Dogs offers quality training that meets or exceeds all Delta Society Standards for Service Dog Certification.
+Guardian Service Dogs offers quality training that meets or exceeds all Laws and regulations in accordance with the A.D.A and Guardian Service Dogs Minimum Standards for Service Dog Certification.